 The study done by Lilli Kimppa from the University of Helsinki looked at the ways our brains respond to new words over short periods of exposure, Science Daily explains.
 For her research, Kimppa worked with Finnish-speaking volunteers, measuring their neural response with electroencephalography (EEG) during spoken tasks that included repeated words in their native Finnish language and non-native language.
 Words were presented for no more than 30 minutes in two conditions: “participants were either passively exposed to the spoken words in the background, or they attended to the speech.
 Similar neural enhancement to novel words was observed in both listening conditions.”
 At the study’s conclusion, it was found that exposure to quick, repeated novel words showed a response in the brain that suggests one had memorized the language.

 “Unlike the response to existing words, new words showed a neural response enhancement between the early and late stages of exposure on the left frontal and temporal cortices, which was interpreted as the build-up of neural memory circuits,” Kimppa said.
 “The magnitude of this neural enhancement also correlated with how well the participants remembered the new words afterwards.”
+(Looking to learn new languages?
+Start from “hello“).

 Through her study she was able to explore how volunteers’ previous language backgrounds would affect their word memory-trace formation, which is the process of how we’re able to memorize.
 The study revealed that there was a great response to new non-native words in volunteers with previous foreign language experience.
 This signals an increased “flexibility of the brain to acquire the speech with novel phonology.”